 These watermelon plum popsicles taste like Summer!
 Loaded with watermelon flesh, watermelon juice, and plums make this popsicle the perfect Summer treat!
 These popsicles are naturally gluten-free, dairy-free, vegan, and paleo.

-Think of a Watermelon Plum popsicle Recipe as opposites attract.
-The ideal relationship is where two fruits (or people) collide that are different from each other, yet compliment each other.
 Watermelon and plum compliment each other, and when used together become a power couple.
 Where plum usually overpowers something sweeter like watermelon because of its natural tart flavor, this pop allows watermelon to be the star while plum is just a tart accent.

-The first round I made of Watermelon popsicles were not sweet enough.
+The first round I made of Watermelon popsicles was not sweet enough.
 I added raw coconut water and the feedback I got was that the coconut overpowered the watermelon.
 Well, dang!
-That’s not the way it was supposed to go.
+That's not the way it was supposed to go.
 How could I possibly mess up watermelon popsicles?
-But it’s actually possible.
+But it's actually possible.
 As sweet as watermelon is on its own, once frozen it goes down in sweetness quite a few notches, plus mixing it in abundance with another strong flavor would also downplay the watermelon flavor.
 Ah, lesson learned.

 When I came up with the idea to create a watermelon popsicle, I wanted it to be lusciously sweet and deliciously hydrating.
 So trial two, I eliminated the raw coconut water and made the base just watermelon.
 I knew from trial 1 that I would need another bump or a droplet of pizazz.